-Companies such as Scottrade, E-trade and Ameritrade offer to sell you index fund shares as well, however it’s important to remember that when buying index fund shares with companies such as these that you’ll pay trading fees on top of your asset management fees from the fund owner, such as Vanguard.
+Companies such as Scottrade, E-trade and TD Ameritrade offer to sell you index fund shares as well, however it’s important to remember that when buying index fund shares with companies such as these that you’ll pay trading fees on top of your asset management fees from the fund owner, such as Vanguard.

 These types of trading companies also offer other investment purchase options – such as individual stock purchases – at an affordable trading price.